New Zealand twenty-dollar note: Third series (1967–1981)

-The first twenty-dollar notes were issued alongside the first one-dollar, two-dollar, five-dollar, ten-dollar, and one-hundred-dollar notes with the introduction of the New Zealand dollar on 10 July 1967.
-They were made of cotton-based paper.
+The first dollar notes were issued with the introduction of the New Zealand dollar on 10 July 1967, replacing their pound note predecessors at the rate of two dollars to the pound.
+They were made using cotton-based paper, and the twenty-dollar notes used the same green colour as the ten-pound note it replaced, to aid cash-handling during the transition.
 The design was selected by a six-person design committee appointed in 1964, which included Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson, Dean of the Faculty of Fine Arts at the University of Canterbury.

 All the notes of this series had Queen Elizabeth II on the front, and a watermark of Captain James Cook.
 They also had a New Zealand bird and the plant most closely associated with that species on the back.
 The back of the twenty-dollar note featured a kererū and a miro tree.

 Fourth series (1982–1991)

 In late 1981 the Reserve Bank switched to a New Zealand-based printer which meant that new printing plates had to be made.
-The only changes with this series were minor drawing changes and an update to the portrait of Elizabeth II.
+The only changes with this series were minor drawing changes, and a new portrait of Elizabeth II.